Three men were charged yesterday with first-degree murder in the slaying of an Iraq war veteran early Sunday near a Northwest Washington nightclub.

 His mother, Angel Mason-Callaway, and her husband, Lawrence Callaway, said they were devastated by the loss.
 They have three young children, ages 10 through 13.

 "It's ironic," Mason-Callaway said.
 "He could survive Iraq but not the mean streets of Washington, D.C.
-Something needs to be done about the violence. . . .
-They have to get a handle on the situation.
-This is just one of the many, our son."
+Something needs to be done about the violence."

-Authorities said Mason-Black and his friend left a nightspot, Kili's Kafe and Lounge, early Sunday and approached a group of women in the 1800 block of Eighth Street NW.
-The pair struck up a conversation with the women, police said.
+Authorities said that Mason-Black and his friend left a nightspot, Kili's Kafe and Lounge, early Sunday and approached some women in the 1800 block of Eighth Street.

 Several men then told Mason-Black and his friend not to talk to the women, police said.

 Mason-Black and his friend replied that they did not want any trouble and got into their car, police said.
 At least three guns were fired at the Mazda, police said.
-Mason-Black was struck in the spinal cord and died almost instantly; his friend was wounded in the neck and struggled out of the car.
+Mason-Black was struck in the spinal cord and died almost instantly; his friend was wounded in the neck.
 Police recovered 21 shell casings at the scene.

 Officers on patrol saw a Buick fleeing the area.
 On a hunch that the men might try to drive to Southeast on Interstate 395, other officers began watching traffic heading into the Third Street Tunnel.